 According to the Smithsonian, Eastern North Carolina is one of the richest fossil locations in the world.

 “The fossils were discovered as a byproduct digging and mining for phosphate,” said Crane.
 “There’s a rich phosphate layer under our feet.
 So, the neighboring phosphate mine would unearth these fossils.”

 And some of the leftover dirt from the mine comes here.

 “I think we are the only museum in the united states that has a museum directly associated with a fossil hunting area,” said Crane.
 “So, our visitors can come in, learn about the past, learn about the rich fossil history of the area, and then dig, interact with science and dig for fossils that they get to keep and take home.”

 Shane Sykes and his family came to the museum from Jones County.

-Unfortunately, time and mother nature have taken its toll on the museum.
+Unfortunately, time and mother nature have taken their toll on the museum.

 “Hurricane Florence was kind of like the trigger that started more damage,” said Crane.

-Now they’re calling on the public to dig in and help keep this piece of ENC history alive.
+The museum often calls on the public to dig in and help keep this piece of ENC history alive.
 A fundraising campaign brought in more than $20,000 to go towards repairs to the roof.

 “We need to have support from the community and the people to help us remain doing what we do,” said Crane.
 “We love doing it.”